simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 ```

 ### preferred_tech_stack
-SIMPLE framework, by design, can be implemented in various popular tools for configuration management, container orchestration, ...
+SIMPLE framework, by design, can be implemented in various popular tools for configuration management, container orchestration, etc.

-This section describes the set of technologies the framework should use to configure the LC hosts and Grid service containers.
+This section describes the set of technologies the framework should use to configure the LC hosts and HTCondor containers.

 For now, the section can remain unchanged, as the supported technologies do not have any alternatives.